-Score 1 Block Strongly disagree; won't help implement 2 Stand-aside Don't agree but won't block passage; may help implement 3 Accept with revisions Will accept and help implement if suggested revisions are incorporated 4 Accept and support Strongly agree and will help implement
+Score 1 Block Strongly disagree; won't help implement 2 Stand-aside Don't agree but won't block passage; may help implement 3 Accept with Will accept and help implement if suggested revisions are revisions incorporated 4 Accept and Strongly agree and will help implement support

-Figure 2: Chart shows level of agreement.
+Figure 2.
+Level of agreement.